 Slip in a timely fingerprint at a crime scene and leave a collection of newspaper clippings in the house of the person to whom the fingerprint belonged, and the SDPD would snatch at it like a rope thrown to a drowning man.

 He scoffed at the feeble attempts by the lead Detective, Tom Carter from SDPD Homicide to reassure the public, via scheduled TV news interviews, that the SDPD were doing everything they could to catch this person.
 All young females were urged to lock their homes, doors and windows and to travel in groups for their own safety.
 “Look after your friends”, was the message he conveyed.

 Unfortunately for Tom, the media weren’t buying it.
-Four murders in three months were too many — too soon.
+Four murders in three months was too many — too soon.
 The media sensationalism stirred up a panicked frenzy, not to improve the safety of women in San Diego, but to sell papers and improve TV news ratings.

-Matt never liked Carter and enjoyed watching him squirm in front of the bright lights of the TV cameras.
+Matt never liked Carter and he enjoyed watching him squirm in front of the bright lights of the TV cameras.
 He loved how Carter appeared out of his depth in this one.